13+ years writing insurance and personal finance content

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Whether you fly into Mexico and rent a car or drive across the border in your own car, you need to have the proper car insurance if you want to legally drive in Mexico.
-Though a standard U.S. car insurance policy typically won’t cover driving in another country, some insurance providers make exceptions for Mexico.
+Whether you fly into Mexico and rent a car or drive across the border in your own car, you need to have the proper car insurance if you want to drive legally.
+You can’t use a standard U.S. policy in Mexico, even if you’re just taking a day trip to Baja, California.

 Yes, you need car insurance in Mexico.
 Whether you rent a car or drive your car over the border, you need to secure Mexican insurance or you risk arrest.[1]
 Americans need car insurance if they want to drive in Mexico.